(Renegade Morris at Bryn Mawr College - May Day Celebration)

 Even more than gigs, we welcome new dancers to discover the joys of Morris.
 Perhaps you wonder what drives otherwise sensible people to tie bells on their legs, then frolic about waving hankies and clashing sticks.
 Ancients established these spring rituals to wake the earth and ensure its fertility.
 Our reasons are simpler: we dance because it is fabulous fun !

-Here are a couple of videos (low-quality, high-energy) of Renegades in action -- at the New England Folk Festival, outside Boston.Balance the Straw is a simple, classic dance (note the emphasis on precision and discipline !).
+Here are a couple of videos (low-quality, high-energy) of Renegades in action -- at the New England Folk Festival, outside Boston.Three Musketeers sometimes gets out-of-hand with swordplay (note the emphasis on precision and discipline !).
 Lass of Richmond Hill features a dramatic leapfrog ending.

 You can reach us any time: